-- Maintain a 3.0 cumulative GPA; - A minimum letter grade of B- is required as a passing grade for all NUR courses.
-A grade of C+ or below is considered unsatisfactory for NUR courses and does not count towards the MSN degree.
-If a student receives a grade of C+ or lower in a nursing course, it must be repeated.
-Students in the MSN/MBA program should consult the MBA handbook regarding MBA courses; - Courses may be repeated one time.
-However, an accumulation of two letter grades less than B- in the same course results in dismissal from the program; - Because clinical experience is an essential component of nursing education, a student must complete all clinical requirements in a satisfactory manner to receive a passing grade for the program; - If a student receives a letter grade of less than B- in a clinical course, it may be repeated once.
-However, an accumulation of two course grades less than B- in clinical nursing courses, or a combination of one classroom course and one clinical course will result in dismissal from the program; - Any student who temporarily leaves the nursing program must meet requirements of the catalog at the time of re-admission.
+Maintain a 3.0 cumulative GPA

+- A minimum letter grade of "B-" is required as a passing grade for all NUR courses.
+A grade of "C+" or below is considered unsatisfactory for NUR courses and does not count towards the MSN degree.
+If a student receives a grade of "C+" or lower in a nursing course, it must be repeated.
+(Students in the MSN/MBA program should consult the MBA portion of this catalog and the MBA handbook regarding graduation requirements) - Courses may be repeated one time.
+However, an accumulation of two letter grades less than "B-" in the same course results in dismissal from the program - Clinical practicum courses are graded as Satisfactory or Unsatisfactory.
+The clinical practicum may also be repeated once if a student receives an unsatisfactory grade - Students in a clinical concentration must receive a passing grade for all four semesters to complete the MSN/NP program or five semesters to complete the MSN/FNP program - Any student who temporarily leaves the nursing program must meet requirements of the catalog in effect at the time of readmission